mdbergmann/cl-swbymabeweb/blogs/20220307---House_automation_tooling_-_Part_1_-_CL_on_MacOSX_Tiger.md

-In light of the current events in the world - I mean the war in Ukraine, this article in completely unimportant.
+In light of the current events in the world - I mean the war in Ukraine, this article is totally not important.
-Please stop this and all wars in this world.
+Please stop this war and all wars in this world.
 Let's live together in peace.
 Let's be kind to one another.

 #### The project